microbit-foundation/python-editor-v3/docs/tech-overview.md

 - A [code structure highlighting extension](../src/editor/codemirror/structure-highlighting) that uses CodeMirror's syntax tree (a concrete syntax tree) to highlight the block structure of Python programs.
 The aim is to make Python program structure clearer.
 The extension assumes four space indentation and aims to guide users towards correct indentation.
 We'd be open to packaging this separately if there was interest.
 - A [custom version of CodeMirror's lint extension](../src/editor/codemirror/lint) that delays showing red gutter markers for the actively edited line.
 This uses another extension that tracks the actively edited line.
 - An extension that integrates with the Reference and API sidebar tabs to allow [drag and drop](../src/editor/codemirror/dnd.ts) and [copy/paste](../src/editor/codemirror/copypaste.ts) of code snippets.
-- A partial language server client, see [Python code intelligence](#python-code-intelligence) below for more details.
+- A partial language server client, see [Python code intelligence](#python-code-intelligence) for more details.

 ## Python code intelligence